tjxn/Comic-API/README.md

 Used in Team Charbroiled's Comic Web App.
 <br>
-This API is run on [glacial-retreat-45891.herokuapp.com](glacial-retreat-45891.herokuapp.com) and is written in Typescript.<br>
+This JSON REST API is run on [glacial-retreat-45891.herokuapp.com](glacial-retreat-45891.herokuapp.com) and is written in Typescript.<br>
 <br>
 Libraries Used Include:<br>
 mongoose - http://mongoosejs.com/docs/ - /routes/api.ts<br>